ChalmersGU-data-structure-courses/dsabook/src/markdown/11-search-trees/02-self-balancing-trees.md

 ![An attempt to re-balance a BST after insertion can be expensive. (a) A BST with six nodes in the shape of a complete binary tree. (b) A node with value 1 is inserted into the BST of (a).
-To maintain both the complete binary tree shape and the BST property, a major reorganization of the tree is required.
+To maintain both the complete binary tree shape and the BST property, a major reorganisation of the tree is required.
 ](images/BSTBal.png){width=60% #fig:rebalanceBST}